-- Develop a Centralized Intake System where interested households can sign up to receive information when a specific development is marketing homeownership units.
-(This System is being developed with a deadline for implementation of September 1st, 2010). - Place Bee-Line Bus Ads that inform the public about the County's Fair and Affordable Housing Program, specific developments during the initial marketing period, and provide contact or how to access information by interested persons. - Conduct "Housing Alive" Bus Tours open to the public, municipal officials, press and others to demonstrate how fair and affordable housing fits into any community - urban, suburban or rural. - Update "Housing Alive" Video to add any new footage of fair and affordable housing and to include messages about Fair Housing. - Public Service Announcements regarding the County's fair and affordable housing program, in general and for specific developments becoming available. - Press releases when specific developments begin initiate their marketing and are accepting applications - Maintain Website both with general information and information on specific developments currently available - Provide similar web based information to local governments so that they may post information regarding fair and affordable housing, and specific developments
+- Develop a Centralized Intake System (the "System") where interested households can sign up to receive information when a specific development is marketing homeownership units.
+(This System is being developed with a deadline for implementation of September 1, 2010). - Place Bee-Line Bus Ads that inform the public about the County's Fair and Affordable Housing Program, specific developments during the initial marketing period, and provide contact or how to access information by interested persons. - Conduct "Housing Alive" Bus Tours open to the public, municipal officials, press and others to demonstrate how fair and affordable housing fits into any community urban, suburban or rural. - Update "Housing Alive" Video to add any new footage of fair and affordable housing and to include messages about fair housing. - Public Service Announcements regarding the County's Fair and Affordable Housing Program, in general and for specific developments becoming available. - Press releases when specific developments begin to initiate their marketing and are accepting applications. - Maintain website both with general information and information on specific developments currently available.

-- Post availability of fair and affordable housing information on the County's Intranet - Contact area businesses, municipal offices, contiguous county offices and other organizations to disseminate both general and information on specific developments to their employees - Work with community informational resources including libraries, churches, community agencies, municipalities and non-profit agencies including agencies who deal specifically with the disabled community, senior citizens and minority groups who have been identified as least likely to apply to help disseminate both general and information on specific developments to the public - Wherever possible ads and marketing material will be in multiple languages addressing those who are least likely to apply. - Translate marketing material to serve population that is limited English proficient (LEP) - Work with the language minority-owned print media, radio and television stations - Place marketing material at movie theaters that provide for free public service announcements - Continue to partner with faith-based and community organizations that serve newly arrived immigrants - Conduct marketing activities at adult-education training centers or during "English as a Second Language" classes - Provide referrals to appropriate agencies who can assist persons in need of help with completing applications for housing or with understanding any information pertaining to the Westchester County Fair and Affordable Housing Program - Encourage Voluntary Affirmative Marketing Agreements with local real estate industry trade associations to help further fair housing and conduct outreach
+- Provide similar web based information to local governments so that they may post information regarding fair and affordable housing, and specific developments. - Post availability of fair and affordable housing information on the County's Intranet. - Contact area businesses, particularly non-profit and institutional entities, municipal offices, contiguous county offices including offices of all five counties comprising New York City and other organizations to disseminate information on both general and specific developments to their employees. - Work with community informational resources including libraries, churches, community agencies, municipalities and non-profit agencies including agencies who deal specifically with the disabled community, senior citizens and minority groups who have been identified as least likely to apply to help disseminate information on both general and specific developments to the public. - Wherever possible incorporate multiple languages into ads and marketing material in order to address those who are least likely to apply. - Translate marketing material to serve the population that is Limited English Proficient ("LEP"). - Work with the language minority-owned print media, radio and television stations. - Place marketing material at movie theaters that provide for free public service announcements. - Continue to partner with faith-based and community organizations that serve newly arrived immigrants. - Conduct marketing activities at adult-education training centers or during "English as a Second Language" classes. - Provide referrals to appropriate agencies who can assist persons in need of help with completing applications for housing or with understanding any information pertaining to the Westchester County Fair and Affordable Housing Program. - Encourage Voluntary Affirmative Marketing Agreements with local real estate industry trade associations to help further fair housing and conduct outreach.